 Merseyside Police processes personal data for two broad purposes:

-2. The provision of services to support the Policing Purpose, which include:
+The provision of services to support the Policing Purpose – which include:

 Management of finance

-In order to carry out the purposes described under the section ‘Why do we collect and use personal information?’ above, Merseyside Police may collect, store, use, disclose (see section ‘Who do we disclose personal information to?’ below) and retain personal data relating to a wide variety of individuals including the following:
+In order to carry out the purposes described under section 1 above, Merseyside Police may collect, store, use, disclose (see section 8 below) and retain personal data relating to a wide variety of individuals including the following: